 Oh boy, do I have a humbling story to share with you.
-Humbling because I basically relapsed to old patterns of feeling jittery, nervous, and lacking the confidence deep inside me.
+Humbling because I basically relapsed to my old patterns of feeling jittery, nervous, and lacking the confidence deep inside me.

 So I’ve been gearing up to go to Chicago to help a team member in my company teach a class to a group of about 50 women in business.
 I’ve had this planned for a couple weeks.
 Chris can attest, I’ve been excited but also a nervous wreck.